-I am a Visiting Assistant Professor of Spanish at Swarthmore College, where I teach courses on early modern and modern Spanish literature and culture, colonial Latin American literature, and Spanish language.
+I am a Visiting Assistant Professor of Spanish at Swarthmore College, where I teach courses on early modern and modern Spanish literature and culture, colonial Latin American literature and culture, and Spanish language.
 My research focuses on early modern Spanish fiction and its engagement with the aesthetic, social and philosophical concerns of the early modern period.
 Prior to arriving at Swarthmore, I taught at various institutions including Oberlin College, Harvard University, Rider University and Princeton University, where I also earned my Ph.D. in Comparative Literature.

 In addition to my teaching and research duties at Swarthmore, I am an active participant in the greater-Philadelphia regional working group Tempranillos (organized by Tri-College faculty through the support of a Mellon Foundation grant) and in the international research project Recepción e interpretación del Quijote (1605-1830).
 Traducciones, opiniones, recreaciones, under the auspices of the Grupo de Estudios Cervantinos based at the Universidad de Oviedo (Spain).